 Programmes requiring regulated activity are those leading to professions or occupations exempt from the Rehabilitation of Offenders Act 1974.
-These include a number of programmes in our College of Health, Science and Society.
-Applicants on these programmes will be required to declare any spent or unspent convictions, cautions, reprimands or final warnings recorded on a police central record, that are not protected as defined by the Rehabilitation of Offenders Act 1974 (Exceptions Order 1975) as amended in 2013.
+These include a number of programmes in our Faculty of Health and Applied Sciences and Faculty of Arts, Creative Industries and Education.
+Applicants on these programmes will be required to declare any convictions, cautions, reprimands or final warnings recorded on a police central record, that are not protected as defined by the Rehabilitation of Offenders Act 1974 (Exceptions Order 1975) as amended in 2013.
 They will be asked to complete a self-declaration for any such criminal record at an early stage in the application process.
 Applicants will also be required to complete an Enhanced DBS check before being allowed to register as a student at the University and undertake placements.
 Our course information webpages will contain a statement that a DBS check is part of the programme selection criteria if relevant.